quasipedia/geiger/README.md

 ## Usage

-The package check for new version of Atom at launch, but it is possible to manually perform the check via command palette (search for `geiger`) or the `Package` menu directly.
+The package checks for new version of Atom at launch, but it is possible to manually perform the check via command palette (search for `geiger`) or the `Package` menu directly.